Higher order representation stability and ordered configuration spaces of manifolds: Introduction

 In particular, the representations $\W_i^M(k-4)$ and $\W_i^M(k-2)$ together with the maps $\W_i^M(k-2) \m \W_i^M(k-4)$ completely determine the representations $\W_i^M(k)$ in the stable range.
 This corollary can be viewed as a secondary version of \emph{central stability} in the sense of Putman \cite{Pu}.
+The stability range where the isomorphisms of Corollary \ref{corSecondaryCentral} hold is typically smaller than the surjectivity range of Theorem \ref{maintheorem}.

-If $M$ is at least three dimensional, then the homology class of two particles circling each other vanishes.
-This implies that the maps are zero.
-On the other hand, in the secondary stability range, these maps are surjections, so $\W^M_i(k)$ vanishes for $k$ sufficiently large.
-For higher dimensional manifolds $M$, then, secondary stability is the statement that $H_i(F_k(M))$ is representation stable in an improved range, and in Theorem \ref{ImprovedRangeTheorem} we prove explicit stability bounds for these homology groups with integral coefficients.
+If $M$ is at least three-dimensional, then the maps $\Ind^{\fS_k}_{\fS_{k-2} \times \fS_2 } \W^M_i(k-2) \boxtimes R \m \W^M_i(k)$ are both zero and surjective in a range.
+Hence, $\W^M_i(k)$ vanishes for $k$ sufficiently large, and secondary representation stability is the statement that $H_i(F_k(M))$ is representation stable in an improved range.
+In Theorem \ref{ImprovedRangeTheorem} we prove explicit stability bounds for these homology groups with integral coefficients.

-For surfaces, however, the groups $\W^M_i$ are generally nonzero.
-For example, $\W^{\R^2}_i(2k+i)$ is a free abelian group whose rank grows super-exponentially in $k$; see Proposition \ref{PropWR20}.
+For surfaces, however, the groups $\W^M_i(k)$ are generally nonzero as $k$ tends to infinity.
+For example, $\W^{\R^2}_i(2k+i)$ is a sequence of free abelian groups whose ranks grows super-exponentially in $k$; see Proposition \ref{PropWR20}.
 In Section \ref{secConj}, we formulate some conjectures for tertiary and higher order stability.

-\begin{remark} Although we only consider configuration spaces in this paper, we expect secondary representation stability may be present in other situations.
-For example, it would be worth investigating if similar a phenomenon is present in the homology of congruence subgroups of classical linear groups. \end{remark}
+Since it was first observed that FI-modules could be interpreted in the language of tca's (Definition \ref{defTCA}), it has been an open question (see Part 4 of Motivation 1.2 of \cite{SSN1}) if algebraic properties of more general (skew-)tca's would have applications to topology in a similar fashion to the theory of FI-modules.
+Our paper represents one of the first examples of such an application.